Victoria District National Historic Site of Canada

-Under Section 27 of the Alberta Historical Resources Act, Smoky Lake County has designated the Victoria Trail as a Municipal Historic Area (Bylaw 1370-20).
+Under Section 27 of the Alberta Historical Resources Act, Smoky Lake County has designated:

 The Victoria Trail formed a segment of the expansive Fort Edmonton - Fort Garry (Winnipeg) Trail (aka Saskatchewan or Carlton Trail), which was the main overland route of travel, often by Red River Cart, until the arrival of the railway in the 20th Century.
 Much of the Trail has been lost to time, however, the portions of Trail within Smoky Lake County which have been built into municipal road represents a significant historic resource.